781flyingdutchman/background_downloader/README.md

 ## Limitations

 * iOS 14.0 or greater; Android API 21 or greater
 * On Android, downloads are by default limited to 9 minutes, after which the download will end with `TaskStatus.failed`.
 To allow for longer downloads, set the `DownloadTask.allowPause` field to true: if the task times out, it will pause and automatically resume, eventually downloading the entire file.
-Alternatively, [configure](#configuration) the downloader to allow tasks to run in the foreground.
-On Android 14 (API 34) and above, this uses the User Initiated Data Transfer (UIDT) service which does not have this 9 minute timeout.
-Use `(Config.runInForeground, Config.whenAble)` to automatically use this new service when available.
+Alternatively, [configure](#configuration) the downloader to allow tasks to run in the foreground, or (on Android 14 and above) set the task's [priority](#priority) to 0 to use the User Initiated Data Transfer (UIDT) service.
 * On iOS, once enqueued (i.e. `TaskStatus.enqueued`), a background download must complete within 4 hours.
 [Configure](#configuration) 'resourceTimeout' to adjust.
 * Redirects will be followed
 * Background downloads and uploads are aggressively controlled by the native platform.
 You should therefore always assume that a task that was started may not complete, and may disappear without providing any status or progress update to indicate why.
 For example, if a user swipes your app up from the iOS App Switcher, all scheduled background downloads are terminated without notification